diodel-agr/MCTS-Othello/README.md

 Monte Carlo Tree Search (MCTS) bot for the Othello game.

 ## TO DO
+- make sure HCGame::BotThread function exits in any case.
 - simplify IMCTSGame interface.
+- make sure all worker threads stop when closing the app or stopping the game.
 - refator comments.
 - remove commented code.
 - create an enum or something with the color of each player.